wavded/www/content/post/large-projects.md

 The Node mantra of small npm modules is carried over then into small components.

 ## The minimal modular structure
-Here is a base structure that is as minimal and un-opinionated as I could make it:
+Here is a base structure that is as minimal and unopinionated as I could make it:

 ```sh
 .